-GHD biologists found two species, black ash and butternut, that are considered to be nationally and/or provincially significant (SARA 2019; COSEWIC 2019; COSSARO 2018) (Appendix II-B).
-Black ash (Fraxinus nigra), which was recently listed as threatened (COSEWIC, 2019), was found in Community 8 and Community 21.
-This species is not currently listed under Ontario's Endangered Species Act or the federal Species at Risk Act.
-Three butternut trees were identified adjacent to the walking trail in Community 29 (See Figure 1.1).
-All of the trees were young and exhibited traits of butternut canker disease.
+GHD biologists found two species, black ash and butternut, that are considered to be nationally and/or provincially significant (SARA 2019; COSEWIC 2019; COSSARO 2018) (Appendix B).
+Black ash (Fraxinus nigra), which was recently listed as threatened (COSEWIC, 2019), was found in Communities 8, 21 and 23.
+As of January 2022, this species is also listed as Endangered under Ontario's Endangered Species Act.
+Butternut is listed as an endangered species both nationally and provincially (COSSARO 2022, COSEWIC 2021, SARA 2022).